museumofprague/immersive_room_rider/README.md

 * 276 Degree Angle
 * 1 Degree Res

+## Testing
+The mockup app provides you a way to visualize sent texture in 3D and test tracking API without any room hardware ( download binary from [releases]([./releases](https://github.com/museumofprague/immersive_room_rider/releases) ).

 ## Touchdesigner Templates
 WIP

 ### Processing template

-Two example sketches in [`Processing/`](./Processing) demonstrate the full realtime pipeline (texture sharing + lidar tracking) without any room hardware.
+Multiple example sketches are provided in [`Processing/`](./Processing).
+DemoSpace demonstrate the full realtime pipeline (texture sharing + lidar tracking + OSC) and demoSimple shows simple 2D output with tracking API implemented and Spout output in a single texture (start there).

 #### Required libraries